 Some reviewers do see room for improvement.
 The rare negative review of General Assembly’s bootcamp programs criticizes the disorganized presentation of course material and the lack of opportunities for cross-functional collaboration.
 Overall, however, the General Assembly review that sums it up best does so in one word: “Amazing.”

-The cost of General Assembly depends on the type of course you sign up for.
-General Assembly’s bootcamps cost $15,950.
+The cost of General Assembly tuition depends on the type of course you sign up for.
+General Assembly’s immersive bootcamps cost $16,450.
 For a less immersive experience, you can take a part-time course for $2,800 to $3,950, or an on-demand course for $950.
-Most reviews of General Assembly indicate that the school is worth the money, but your mileage may vary.
+Most reviews of General Assembly indicate that the school is worth the money.
+Keep in mind that there are various payment methods you can use to cover General Assembly tuition, including scholarships.

 If you are wondering how to pay for General Assembly, look no further.
 GA offers quite a few different financing options, from scholarships to ISAs.
 As you can see below, there are quite a few ways to pay for a coding bootcamp.